tmulligan98/ase-project-backend/README.md

 Install [docker](https://docs.docker.com/get-docker/) locally in order to be able to build and run the Docker file and container.

 Once you have installed docker you can then build the image by running `docker build -t backend-app .`.
-This builds the docker image with the tag `rgrid-app`.
+This builds the docker image with the tag `backend-app`.
 The first time you do this, it might take some time to build as the image will need to download and install all dependencies.

 To run the image after building you can run `docker run -it backend-app`.
 This runs the docker in interactive mode so you will be able to see environment logs.
 Depending on your local setup, this setup might not work due to missing environment variables - you need to ensure that you are passing these to the docker container on `run` - see more [here](https://docs.docker.com/engine/reference/commandline/run/).